Recommended guitar sizes for children

 The term neck profile refers to the shape of the back of the neck which plays a large role in how easily a person can wrap their hands around the guitar’s neck.
-Typical options include C, V and U shaped necks with C being the narrowest of the three and as a result more ideally suited to smaller hands.
+Typical options include C, V, and U-shaped necks with C being the narrowest of the three and as a result more ideally suited to smaller hands.

-Classical guitars tend to have wider fingerboards than steel string and electric guitars.
+Classical guitars tend to have wider fingerboards than steel-string and electric guitars.
 One of the reasons for this is nylon strings are played with the fingers and require more space between strings than electric guitars.
 Because of this, the neck profile should be narrow to compensate.

 Other Considerations when Buying a guitar for Your Child

-Electric or Acoustic?
+Electric Guitar or Acoustic Guitar?

 - Less equipment required

-- More available options in smaller sizes
+- More options in smaller sizes

 - Less expensive

-Lastly, as guitarists we improve the longer the guitar is in our hands.
+Lastly, as guitarists, we improve the longer the guitar is in our hands.
 Electric guitars require additional equipment, making them less accessible and less likely to be played compared to an acoustic guitar.

 The obvious choice is nylon as it is far less painful on the fingers to play.
 It’s been said that kids give up on an instrument within the first three weeks.
 I’d be fairly confident that most of the time kids quit guitar due to the strings hurting their fingers.

-The difference between a Nylon and Steel String Guitar
+The difference between a nylon and steel string guitar

 Aside from the strings themselves, there are differences between steel and nylon string guitars (classical or flamenco guitars).